-- Hire for Attitude: What is the right attitude for you company?
+- Hire for Attitude: What is the right attitude for your company?
 Define it, and hire people who exhibit it.
-Branson does at Virgin, where he hires people with the positive energy he wants to see reflected in all corners of his organization.
+Branson does this at Virgin, where he hires people with the positive energy he wants to see reflected in all corners of his organization.

 - Empower Your Employees/Team to Make Every Experience Great: That means, according to Jennifer’s case studies, allowing employees to make decisions.
 Even if some are wrong and you must quietly clean up after them.
 This is a big part of servant leadership.

 - Engage Social Media with a Genuine Voice: Yes, everyone is on social media, but not everyone knows how to best use this powerful platform.
 Too many businesses are posting boring press releases.
 They need to engage their audience with sincerity and personality.

 - Have Fun: Yes, all this is hard work.
 But if you’re not able to have fun doing it, that will show to your customers, and all that hard work will be for naught as it will appear insincere.

 Pro-Tip: More ways to engage your customers include setting and communicating expectations to the customer while balancing the customers’ needs against the project control.